20 Prime Places to See Beautiful Cherry Blossoms

 Since 2012, the Japan-America Society of New Hampshire has been planting cherry trees across the state to honor a peace treaty negotiated in New Hampshire more than 100 years ago, ending the Russo-Japanese War.
 Portsmouth City Hall is one of the best places to see the trees.
 They're planted around the city government building and nearby South Mill Pond.

-For nearly 20 years, the Subaru Cherry Blossom Festival has marked the opening of the Shofuso Japanese House and Garden.
-The weeklong festival, April 1-9, includes music, dance performances, and sushi-making classes.
-One of the best places to view the cherry blossoms is at the Shofuso garden, home to a 75-year-old weeping cherry tree.
+For nearly 20 years, the Subaru Cherry Blossom Festival has marked the seasonal opening of the Shofuso Japanese House and Garden.
+The weeklong festival, April 7-15, includes music, dance performances, and sushi-making classes.
+One of the best places to view the cherry blossoms is at the Shofuso garden, home to a roughly 80-year-old weeping cherry tree.
 Admission is $10 for adults and $5 for children 3 to 17.

 There are myriad ways to enjoy the annual blossoms in the nation's capital, and the National Cherry Blossom Festival is the most high-profile event.
-It will start five days early, on March 15, and continue through April 16.
+It will start March 20 and continue through April 15.
 The festivities include music, fireworks, and the National Cherry Blossom Festival Parade.
-In addition to the festival, there are bike, boat, and even sunrise photo-safari tours.
+In addition to the festival, there are bike, boat, and even photo-safari tours -- and, of course, plenty of things to do that have nothing to do with cherry blossoms.

 The blossom season in Japan begins in late March and continues through early May.
 One of the most iconic places to admire the cherry trees is on Lake Kawaguchi at the foot of Mount Fuji.
 When the lake is calm, there is a reflection of Mount Fuji on the water, making for stellar photographs from a small cape along the eastern shore called Ubuyagasaki.
 The blossoms here are at peak bloom in mid-April.